tajnur007/js-benchmark-testing/README.md

 ## Odd-Even Comparison

 Dive into the realm of bitwise operations with benchmarks comparing the `%` (modulo) operator and the `&` (bitwise AND) operator for determining odd and even numbers.
 Explore the performance characteristics of each method and optimize your numeric checks.
+[Check code](./tests/odd-even-comparison.js)

 <div>
   <img src='./assets/images/odd-even.png'>